chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 ## Automated testing

-In the previous chapter we learned how to snapshot test stories using Storyshots.
-With `TaskComponent` there wasn’t a lot of complexity to test beyond that it renders OK.
-Since `TaskListComponent` adds another layer of complexity we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
-To do this we’ll create unit tests using [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro).
+In the previous chapter, we learned how to snapshot test stories using Storyshots.
+With `TaskComponent`, there wasn’t much complexity to test beyond that it renders OK.
+Since `TaskListComponent` adds another layer of complexity, we want to verify that certain inputs produce certain outputs in a way amenable to automatic testing.
+To do this, we’ll create unit tests using [Angular Testing Library](https://testing-library.com/docs/angular-testing-library/intro).

 ![Testing library logo](/intro-to-storybook/testinglibrary-image.jpeg)

 ### Unit tests with Angular Testing Library

-Storybook stories paired with manual visual tests and snapshot tests (see above) go a long way to avoiding UI bugs.
+Storybook stories, manual tests, and snapshot tests go a long way to avoiding UI bugs.
 If stories cover a wide variety of component use cases, and we use tools that ensure a human checks any change to the story, errors are much less likely.

 However, sometimes the devil is in the details.
-A test framework that is explicit about those details is needed.
-Which brings us to unit tests.
+A test framework that is explicit about those details is needed, bringing us to unit tests.

-In our case, we want our `TaskListComponent` to render any pinned tasks **before** unpinned tasks that it is passed in the `tasks` prop.
-Although we have a story (`WithPinnedTasks`) to test this exact scenario; it can be ambiguous to a human reviewer that if the component **stops** ordering the tasks like this, it is a bug.
+In our case, we want our `TaskList` to render any pinned tasks **before** unpinned tasks that it has passed in the `tasks` prop.
+Although we have a story (`WithPinnedTasks`) to test this exact scenario, it can be ambiguous to a human reviewer that if the component **stops** ordering the tasks like this, it is a bug.
 It certainly won’t scream **“Wrong!”** to the casual eye.

 So, to avoid this problem, we can use Angular Testing Library to render the story to the DOM and run some DOM querying code to verify salient features of the output.
+The nice thing about the story format is that we can import the story in our tests and render it there!

 Create a test file called `task-list.component.spec.ts`.
 Here we’ll build out our tests that make assertions about the output.